ylz15/Controls_Technical_Interview_Jingfen_Wang/Part_2/README.md

 	- exampleFunctionNameFunction: provides an example of what the output of your function implementation may look like
 	- testFunctionNameFunction: provides a way for you to test your function implementation on the files in the dataset folder
+	- helperFunctions: technically this file lives outside of the folder you'll be working in, but it contains a number of functions that may make Task 1 a little easier.
+Use           them if you so please.
 5. If you create additional code to help you analyze data or otherwise help you implement your function, put them in 1 or more additional files within the function's folder.
 Don't forget; we are interested in both your solution and your thought process.

 -------------------------